aelkayesh/sdc_p2/README.md

 The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.

 I created some visulaization that will explain how sure was the model of the predicted sign and which were the next probable choices

+Let's see how sure is the model in its predictions in 5 different images of the web images set:

+The first image is the 'speed limit 30 km' one

 ![alt text][image3]